OWASP/owasp-mastg/Document/0x07b-Assessing_Software_Protections.md

 2. Reactive: Features that aim to detect, and respond to, tools or actions of the reverse engineer.
 For example, an app could terminate when it suspects being run in an emulator, or change its behavior in some way a debugger is attached.

-Tampering defenses aim to hinder multiple processes used by reverse engineers, which we have grouped into 5 categories (Figure 2).
+Tampering defenses aim to hinder various processes used by reverse engineers, which we have grouped into 5 categories (Figure 2).

 ![Reverse engineering processes](/Document/Images/Chapters/0x07b/reversing-processes.png "Reverse engineering processes")